Call 24/7

 Services:

-Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp is a suboxone and methadone clinic in Iowa City, IA located in the 52246 zip code area.
+Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp is a suboxone clinic in Iowa City, IA located in the 52246 zip code area.

 Location: 601 Highway 6 West, Unit 116-A, Iowa City, IA 52246 in Johnson County